How do Recruitment Agencies Make Money?

 Recruitment agencies are finding new income streams beyond traditional models, including:

-• Recruitment Process Outsourcing (RPO): Agencies manage the entire hiring process for companies through long-term contracts.
+• Recruitment process outsourcing (RPO): Agencies manage the entire hiring process for companies through long-term contracts.
 This provides steady revenue.

-• On-Demand Recruiting: Agencies supply recruiting expertise for specific projects or peak periods.
+• On-demand recruiting: Agencies supply recruiting expertise for specific projects or peak periods.
 This is more project-based.

-• Volume Recruitment: Agencies become a preferred supplier for filling high volumes of roles, especially in large organisations.
+• Volume recruitment: Agencies become a preferred supplier for filling high volumes of roles, especially in large organisations.

-• Recruitment-as-a-Service (RaaS): Agencies offer recruiting as a subscription service.
+• Recruitment-as-a-service (RaaS): Agencies offer recruiting as a subscription service.
 This provides consistent cash flow and flexible scaling.

 These innovative models diversify agency revenue while cementing their role as vital talent acquisition partners.
 For businesses, understanding these approaches helps select an agency suited to organisational hiring needs and goals.